 The ProductCode property is a unique GUID used to identify your application.
-This identifier varies from version to version or between different languages of the same installer.
-You can check this first hand from Advanced Installer by going to Project->Options->Project IDs.
-You will notice a different ProductCode associated with each language your installer supports.
+This identifier varies from version to version of the same installer.
+We recommend using the same ProductCode for each language of your installer : FAQ : Why do I need to set the same Product Code for each language of a package?

 Also, it is important to note that two products with the same ProductCode can not be installed on the same computer.
 Windows Installer will prevent this with an error reading: